-- 8.12.1.1 The system shall be able to peform arbitration between communications competing for the attention of the user. - 8.12.2 Rationale - 8.12.2.1 This application allows to prioritise competing communications on the end user device in order to ensure that eligible communication is able to be established when required. - 8.12.3 Users - 8.12.3.1 Network operator, on-board system, ground system. - 8.12.4 Functional attributes - 8.12.4.1 The system shall allow arbitration between competing communications on the end user dervice. - 8.12.4.2 Arbitration shall be based on a combination of the type of applications, on the type of devices and on the functional identities.
+8.12.1.1 The system shall be able to perform arbitration between communications competing for the attention of the user.

+8.12.2.1 This application allows to prioritise competing communications on the end user device in order to ensure that eligible communication is able to be established when required.

+8.12.3.1 Network operator, on-board system, ground system.

+8.12.4.1 The system shall allow arbitration between competing communications on the end user dervice.

-- 8.12.5.1 The execution of an arbitration shall be apparent to the concerned user(s). - 8.12.6 Related application interfaces - 8.12.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 187 included within their profile.
+- 8.12.4.2 Arbitration shall be based on a combination of the type of applications, on the type of devices and on the functional identities. - 8.12.5 Usability criteria - 8.12.5.1 The execution of an arbitration shall be apparent to the concerned user(s). - 8.12.6 Related application interfaces - 8.12.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 199 included within their profile.